 After seeing how well the effervescent tablets cleaned tiny nooks, I started experimenting on other tough-to-clean items; believe it or not, they are great for cleaning the rubber casings on my earbuds.

-Trust me, these tablets are amazing at cleaning hard-to-reach spots, and they're cheap: 120 tablets of Efferdent costs less than $8, and the generic version is even cheaper.
-To see five surprising ways to use denture cleaner around the house,
+Trust me, these tablets are amazing at cleaning hard-to-reach spots, and they're cheap: 120 tablets of Efferdent costs less than $9, and the generic version is even cheaper.
+Check out five surprising ways to use denture cleaner around the house.

 - Clean the toilet.
 Drop two or three tablets into the bowl, let them sit for 10 to 15 minutes, then give it a scrub.